sophiekoonin/localghost/content/posts/2020-05-03-csp/index.md

 {{< img src="*/gandalf.png" caption="CSP is basically Browser Gandalf." alt="" >}}

-It's worth emphasising here that CSP is *one way* of protecting your website against XSS - it's not enough on its own.

 A CSP meta tag may look a bit like this, for a site with Google Analytics and some Twitter/Facebook embeds, and images from a CDN:

 {{< highlight html >}}